brodykenrick/text_on_OpenSCAD/README.md

 A library for putting customised "text on" 3D shapes in OpenSCAD with changeable fonts, languages/scripts, text direction.

 Only works with OpenSCAD v 2014.xx and later -- where text() module is added and unicode text is supported.
-See https://github.com/openscad/openscad/issues/512 and https://github.com/openscad/openscad/pull/633 for the progress on the addition of that code.

-Until the text module is added build a development version from https://github.com/t-paul/openscad/tree/text-module to use this feature.
+This is still an experimental feature in newer releases and must be enabled at run time.

-This is a rewrite of write.scad (v3 from http://www.thingiverse.com/thing:16193) to use the new OpenSCAD internal text() primitive.
+This is a rewrite and extension of the great write.scad (v3 from http://www.thingiverse.com/thing:16193) to use the new OpenSCAD internal text() primitive.
 * All credit to Harlan Martin (harlan@sutlog.com) for his great effort on the original.
 * Great thanks to @t-paul (and the OpenSCAD dev team) on adding the new text() primitive giving us other fonts.